nautobot/nautobot/nautobot/docs/installation/http-server.md

 $ sudo systemctl restart nginx
 ```

+!!! info
+    If the restart fails, and you changed the default key location, check to make sure the `nautobot.conf` file you pasted has the updated key location.
+For example, CentOS 8.2.2 requires keys to be in `/etc/pki/tls/` instead of `/etc/ssl/`.

 ## Confirm Connectivity

 At this point, you should be able to connect to the HTTPS service at the server name or IP address you provided.